-Some other non-surgical therapies Antonio Conte could have undergone include Low Level Laser Hair Therapy (LLLT).
-This painless treatment uses lasers to trigger cellular activity on the scalp, helping to increase blood flow to the hair follicles.
+Some other non-surgical therapies Antonio Conte could have undergone include Low-Level Laser Hair Therapy (LLLT).
+This painless laser hair loss treatment uses concentrated light beams to trigger cellular activity on the scalp, helping to increase blood flow to the hair follicles.

 Antonio Conte’s hair transplant method is a subject of a lot of debate online – sometimes more than his managing skills.
 Looking at the evidence, we think it’s more likely he had a FUE hair transplant.
 As we saw above, Antonio Conte shaved his head entirely in 2007.
 There was evidence of hair regrowth across his scalp, but the small scar from a FUT procedure couldn’t be seen.

 The other type of hair transplant procedure is a FUT hair transplant.
-FUT is the lower cost option, which works even if you’ve experienced significant hair loss.
+FUT hair transplants are the lower-cost option, which works even if you’ve experienced significant hair loss.
 However, it does leave a scar, so it’s a better option for men who wear their hair long.

-If you’d like to find out more about hair regrowth options, book a consultation with one of our specialists here.
+If you’d like to find out more about hair growth options or have any burning questions that you really want to ask about hair transplants, book a consultation with one of our specialists here.

 Simply fill in your details in the form below and we'll get in touch with you shortly.